curioushuman/poke-k8s/README.md

-# poke Kubernetes
+# Poke Kubernetes

+The K8s accompaniment to [Pok-E-Dentifier](https://github.com/curioushuman/pok-e-dentifier).

+## Notes

 This is for a personal project, so the README is largely geared towards myself (or future team members).
 If you find this useful, hooray, I hope I've kept the documentation generic enough you can make sense of it.

-**Note:** I've tried to keep the key instructions brief, and to the point.
+I've tried to keep the key instructions brief, and to the point.
 Where decisions have been made, or further information is available I've (for now) moved it to the bottom in an Appendix. e.g. why there is mix of Helm & Kustomize is answered at the bottom rather than in situ.
 HTH.

 ## Status